M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Asymptotic theory

 \section{Asymptotic theory}

 In this section, we study the asymptotic properties of the estimator $\htPTD$ under \samplingSchemeName{.} In particular, we show that under relatively mild regularity conditions, $\htPTD$ is consistent and asymptotically linear.
 Here the asymptotic linear expansion involves statistically dependent weights $(W_i)_{i=1}^N$.
 Under additional assumptions, we establish that $\htPTD$ is asymptotically normal.
 Finally, under additional regularity conditions we show that the confidence intervals defined at \eqref{eq:CIDef} are asymptotically valid.
+We remark that the theoretical results presented in this section can also be used to provide theoretical guarantees for M-estimators under other two-phase multiwave sampling designs, not just proxy-assisted ones (see Appendix \ref{sec:HowToGeneralizeToTwoPhaseMultiwave}).